-- Cross Feedback is a tool to evaluate certain transverse functions, and offers the possibility to have practical feedback from the people who work daily with the member of staff.
+The Cross Feedback tool complements the global performance and skills appraisal.
+This assessment tool for certain cross-functional functions offers the possibility to receive feedback from the people with whom the employees works on a daily basis.
 This tool promotes a better cooperation between teams by developing a feedback culture.
-It is a constructive approach that concerns a member of staff's work throughout the past year. - The 360° campaign is a tool to evaluate leading managers, it allows members of the extended executive committee and their N-1 to be evaluated by their N+1, their peers and their N-1.
+It is a constructive approach that concerns a member of staff's work throughout the past year.